Port Aggregation/LACP, MTU, Jumbo Frames, and Interface Settings

 Key Takeaways

-• Link aggregation combines multiple physical links into one logical link for redundancy and load sharing.
+• Link aggregation bundles multiple physical links into one logical link for redundancy and load sharing.

 Link Aggregation and LACP

-Link aggregation combines multiple physical links into a logical bundle.
-The bundle may be called a port channel, EtherChannel, LAG, or bond depending on platform.
+Link aggregation combines two or more physical links into one logical link, called a port channel, EtherChannel, LAG (Link Aggregation Group), or bond depending on the platform.

 ConceptMeaning

-Link aggregationMultiple physical links operate as one logical link
+Link aggregationMany physical links act as one logical link

 Allowed VLAN listTrunk members must carry the same VLANs